Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The warm-up ride will give you the opportunity to become familiar with your bike as you ride country roads with little traffic.
-There will be an occasional uphill climb, and the ride will take you through charming Swiss villages.
+The warm-up ride offers a chance to get comfortable with your bike as you pedal along quiet country roads.
+Expect occasional uphill climbs as the route takes you through several charming Swiss villages.

 Cumulative Distance Range: 7 km (5 miles)